tailscale/security-policies/incident-response-process/index.md

   mitigate or resolve it, the root cause(s), and the follow-up actions to prevent the incident from recurring.
 Where applicable, some version of the post-mortem may be shared with external affected parties.
-Newly identified risks should be added to the risk register.
+Newly identified risks must be added to the risk register.

-### Incident classification
+#### Incident classification

 An incident is an adverse event which affects Tailscale’s infrastructure or business operations in such a way that it compromises our ability to deliver